Skill Scout Blog

 Like this #HRAgainstLame episode?
 Watch some of our other episodes.

 Fluid-Aire Dynamics, a family owned business that specializes in industrial compressed air systems for over 33 years.
 Fluid-Aire has headquarters in the greater Chicago-land area, and centrally located to serve the southern Wisconsin and Northern Indiana area.
-How did they effectively use job videos in their recruiting efforts?
+How did they effectively use job videos in their recruiting efforts to reach qualified candidates?

 "Since we've been working with Skill Scout four months ago, we've been able to fill all four positions.
 We've been able to create a pool of candidates, and really been able to hire the most qualified people who are going to do the best on our team."